mahuntington/php-notes/day1/homework/README.md

 ## Getting Started

-1. You'll be working in one ruby file, and building out your answers as you work through this hw.
+1. You'll be working in one PHP file, and building out your answers as you work through this hw.

 ## Deliverables

 ## Technical Requirements

 1. Must run without syntax errors (comment out code that doesn't work and add comments)
 2. Must complete parts 1 - 6